MicrosoftDocs/azure-stack-docs/azure-stack/mdc/azure-stack-capacity-planning-overview.md

 ms.lastreviewed: 01/10/2020
 ---

-# Overview of Azure Stack Hub capacity planning (MDC)
+# Overview of Azure Stack Hub capacity planning - Modular Data Center (MDC)

 When you're evaluating an Azure Stack Hub solution, consider the hardware configuration choices that have a direct impact on the overall capacity of the Azure Stack Hub cloud.